-A shutter stops the beans falling out when removed.
+A shutter stops the beans falling out from the hopper when removed.

 It's a good idea to keep the power cord away from children's hands, as some of these machines are very heavy and could cause injury if they were to fall off the kitchen bench.

-- The jury is still out on the best way to store your beans; some experts recommend storing them in the freezer, others say the fridge is better.
+- When it comes to storing your beans, some experts recommend storing them in the freezer, while others say the fridge is better.
 You should at least keep your beans in an airtight container and away from direct light.

 - Clean the hopper and the ground coffee container regularly, as coffee is an oily substance and can go rancid after a while.